Simulations¶

 # Direct the simulation to record all spikes, which will record all spikes

-# across multiple MPI ranks in distrubuted simulation.
+# across multiple MPI ranks in distributed simulation.

-# To only record spikes from the local MPI rank, use arbor.spike_recording.local
+# To only record spikes from the local MPI rank, use A.spike_recording.local

 sim.run(tSim, dt)